mattermost/mattermost-developer-documentation/site/content/blog/2019-11-04-unit-testing-mmctl-commands.md

 To check the output of the commands, we use the `printer` struct.
 Every significant message that a command prints goes through this struct, that accumulates the output during the execution.
 At testing time, we can use these accumulated lines to check that the output matches our expectations.

-We have two kinds of output: the lines for stdout and the error lines for stderr.
-In our case, as the user should have been found and printed through stdout, we can use the `printer.GetLines` method to get a slice with the printed messages, and the `Equal` helper to perform the assertion.
+We have two kinds of output: the lines for `stdout` and the error lines for `stderr`.
+In our case, as the user should have been found and printed through `stdout`, we can use the `printer.GetLines` method to get a slice with the printed messages, and the `Equal` helper to perform the assertion.
 Then, as we are expecting no errors, we can check that the `printer` struct printed none during the command execution asserting that `printer.GetErrorLines` is empty.

 # Printer cleanup